mcrowson/flask-base/docs/models.md

   plaintext password on the server.
 This hashed password is checked against when authenticating users.

-`role_id` is the id of the role the user is.
+`role` is the id of the role the user is.
 It is a foreign key and relates to the id's in the Role collection.
 By default the general user is role.id = 1, and role.id = 2 is the admin.
 Also note that we refer to the Role collection with